 If you want to write in a certain genre, you have to know the genre and the different variations.
 The best way to find out what your audience likes–including yourself–and what typically works in a successful story in that genre, you want to read other books in the genre.
 What do they do?
 What do they not do?
 How can you do that?
 Different things like that?
 There are easy ways to do that, like entering in your favorite book of the genre into Goodreads and seeing what it comes up with as similar for you to check out.
 You can even do the same with movies.

-3. I will work with a writing buddy to keep me accountable.
-If I have time, I will get involved in a digital writing community, too, this year.
+3. I will work with a writing buddy and/or community to keep me accountable.

 If you have the means and time, I would say join writing communities and groups when you can.
 There are physical groups in almost every region who meet and write together.
 You can join classes that will work together through writers workshops.
-And, of course, you have the digital writing communities.
-From what I understand, there are many on Facebook and from my own involvement, there are many on Google+.
+And, of course, you have the digital writing communities–like my Writers’ Coffeehouse.

 4. I will practice writing every day this year.

 This is probably the hardest one.
 Where do you find the time, the energy, the focus?
 I know.
 As a teacher, I faced the same thing.
 However, I found there were gaps where I could fit it in if I TRULY wanted to write that day.
 That’s the key.
 How bad do you want it because you’ll MAKE time if you truly do.

 Think of writing time not as another chore, but as a time for yourself.
 To express yourself and practice something you love.
 When you go out with friends–for coffee, for lunch, etc–talk about your WIP and get ideas for you to get down later.
 During lunch, jot down a couple of sentences as you eat and decompress.
 While your kid is doing homework, sit at the table with them and write yourself.
 There are even others who find they have a better day and feel more energetic and inspired when they wake up just a little earlier in the morning specifically to write part of their story.